Egypt on edge after riot police beat naked protester (VIDEO)

 Images of an Egyptian protester who was stripped naked, dragged through the street and beaten with batons by helmeted riot police have inflamed passions in a country already at the boiling point.

-“The top echelon of the police is still there with the same tactics they learned through the dictatorship of Mubarak,” he explained.
+In order to use modern and more humane practices and tactics when dealing with civilians, Egyptian security forces require a deep reorganization and some people “need to be dismissed,” political activist Yasser Ismail told RT.“The top echelon of the police is still there with the same tactics they learned through the dictatorship of Mubarak,” he explained.
 “The people were working and trained under Mubarak for 30 years.
 They are running from the same [Standard Operating Procedures] books, they run the same protocols.
 This is the only way they know to do it.”